Resources

 Restoring Austria’s Forests from the past till today: Insights from National Experts

 Austria’s forests have been central to national identity, rural livelihoods, and ecological stability for centuries.
-Historical afforestation campaigns and state-led protection laid the groundwork for today’s expansive forest cover as shown in the figure-1 below, which now provides not only timber but also critical services such as hazard protection, biodiversity conservation, and carbon sequestration.
+Historical afforestation campaigns and state-led protection laid the groundwork for today’s expansive forest cover, which now provides not only timber but also critical services such as hazard protection, biodiversity conservation and carbon sequestration.

 Publications